-Sevoflurane overdose may result in profound respiratory depression.
+Sevohale overdose may result in profound respiratory depression.
 Therefore, respiration must be monitored closely and supported when necessary with supplementary oxygen and/or assisted ventilation.

-In cases of severe cardiopulmonary depression, administration of sevoflurane should be discontinued, the existence of a patent airway ensured, and assisted or controlled ventilation with pure oxygen initiated.
+In cases of severe cardiopulmonary depression, discontinue sevoflurane administration, ensure the existence of a patent airway and initiate assisted or controlled ventilation with pure oxygen.
 Cardiovascular depression should be treated with plasma expanders, pressor agents, antiarrhythmic agents or other appropriate techniques.